NevermindNilas/TheAnimeScripter/README.md

 - Fixed requirements.txt issue where it wouldn't download torch compiled with CUDA
 - kind-model now defaults to shufflecugan
 - Fixed issue when input path has spaces
+- Added scripts to make it easier to get things going